Perth, Gosnells & Kwinana Parenting and Consent Plans

 Jo-Anne McNamara provides Family Dispute Resolution and Mediation Services in Perth, WA that are Child and Family Focused, aimed at:

-- To provide the parties with relevant information, referrals as required or deemed necessary, to any community resources, and other relevant / appropriate services which may be of benefit the parties.
+- To provide the parties with relevant information, referrals as required or necessary, to any community resources, and other relevant / appropriate services which may be of benefit the parties.
 This also includes referrals for legal advice to Legal practitioners.

 - If agreement is reached, the parties are assisted in the preparation of: